-During the reopening phase, through the street art project "Thanks to our heroes", Autogrill brought 10 murals by artist Alessio-B to various locations on Italian motorways - mostly in the Northwest, where Covid-19 struck especially hard - to send a
+During the reopening phase, through the street art project "Thanks to our heroes," Autogrill brought 10 murals by artist Alessio-B to various locations on Italian motorways - mostly in the Northwest, where COVID-19 struck especially hard - to send a message of hope to summer travelers.
+Selected from among the artist's most representative works, the murals were created using special Airlite paints, which purify the air of pollutants when activated by light.

-1.6.4 PLANET: ENVIRONMENTAL PROTECTION
+1.6.4 Planet: environmental protection